Arsenal's personality keeps Gunners on Liverpool's tail with Nottm Forest win - Premier League hits and misses

 Joe Shread

-Unai Emery had described this as a "great opportunity to see how much we have improved" after having lost to the same opposition 5-1 on the opening weekend of the season but they struggled to get to grips with Newcastle again, deservedly beaten 3-1 at home.
+Unai Emery had described this as a "great opportunity to see how much we have improved" after having lost to the same opposition 5-1 on the opening weekend but Aston Villa struggled to get to grips with Newcastle again, deservedly beaten 3-1 at home.

 Given that previous meeting, coupled with the fact that Newcastle finished above Villa last season, perhaps this result should not have seemed so shocking.
 But Villa had not lost at home in almost a year, drawing only once.
 They and their fans are not used to this.